blue-smoke-media/BSM/migration-notes.md

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION

 - Index Page - action="/src/php/contactForm.php"
+- php contact form - format email for receiving(admin@bsm)
+- reduce number of emails we are using...

 - Team desc - all 1-3'st persons
   Shorter CoBe "She, She, She"